sweidac/nextcloud-preview-recovery/README.md

 # Recover original images from nextcloud previews

+When you find yourself in a situation where you only have downloaded previews from your nextcloud server (e.g. via rightclick -> save as...), this repo will help you recover the originals behind those previews.

 ## 1. Prepare data

 We'll match the preview images over their hashsums, so the first thing we need is